 VA Outsourcing Platforms

-There are also virtual assistant agencies and outsourcing platforms like Upwork and Fiverr that interface VAs with potential clients.
+There are virtual assistant agencies and outsourcing platforms such as Upwork and Fiverr that match VAs with potential clients.

 Reasons to Hire Virtual Assistant